istio/istio.io/content/en/docs/ops/app-health-check/index.md

 <!-- Add samples YAML or kubectl patch? -->

-Rather than install Istio with different Helm option, you can annotate Pod with `sidecar.istio.io/rewriteAppHTTPProbers: "true"`.
+Rather than install Istio with different Helm option, you can annotate Pod with `sidecar.istio.io/rewriteAppHTTPProbers: "true"` under `spec.template.metadata.annotations`.
+If you annotate under `metadata.annotations`, the annotation is ignored.

 {{< text yaml >}}
 apiVersion: extensions/v1beta1